- Make compost as convenient as garbage and recycling. Ideally, containers are paired together in a waste station (recycling, garbage and compost).

 - Train staff.
 Sustainability at Work offers employee training and presentations.

 - Discuss how often the compost container can be emptied.
 Consider emptying twice during the week and before weekends.
 Large offices may need daily service.

 - If you choose to use bags, confirm that your janitorial service has BPI-certified compostable bags.

 Take the time to pay close attention to how much food is being thrown away.

-- Since the goal of a composting program is to collect food – not food containers or paper towels – it is important to assess if your office generates enough food waste to justify setting up a program.
+- It is important to assess if your office generates enough food waste to justify setting up a program.

 - Do you have regular catered events?

 - If your workplace has less than 20 people, you may need to get others in your building to participate.

 - For assistance, call Sustainability at Work (503-823-7037).